 The Magnetic Resonance Imaging program at West Virginia University Hospitals may consider accepting transfer credit at the discretion of program officials.
-Transfer credit will only be considered for certain courses completed within the curriculum of an JRCERT accredited radiography program and within five years of the date of transfer consideration.
+Transfer credit will only be considered for certain courses completed within the curriculum of an JRCERT-accredited radiography program and within five years of the date of transfer consideration.
 If transfer credit is approved by program officials, valid documentation (i.e., Radiography school transcript) must be provided to program officials as proof of satisfactory course completion prior to the start of the MRI program.
 Failure to provide valid documentation may result in the revocation of the transfer credit.
+Documentation of approved transfer credit will be retained permanently.